 Young minds are always exploring something, are bored easily and move from one topic to another so quickly that you struggle to catch up.
 So how do you capture the child’s attention and get them to stay with you, without boring them?

 - Understand the listener: The first and foremost step is to understand your audience: knowing what they want will help you create and narrate a compelling story.
-So ask yourself what your child likes: superheroes, prince and princesses, aliens or historical figures?
+So ask yourself what your child likes: superheroes, princes and princesses, aliens, or historical figures?